Financial-Times/dotcom-tool-kit/readme.md

 Your application does not need to use Tool Kit for all of its tooling and tooling not supported by Tool Kit can be configured directly in your application.

+Tool Kit follows a set of [principles](./docs/tool-kit-principles.md) that guide its development.

 ## Installing and using Tool Kit

 For general questions about using Tool Kit please see the [Tool Kit FAQs](./docs/faq.md).